merliot/hub/README.md

 <h1 align="center">Your Private, Non-Centralized IoT Device Hub</h1>
 <div align="center">
-Securely access your devices from anywhere on the Internet.
-No app required.
+Securely access your devices from anywhere on the Internet · No app required
 </div>
 </br>